ralay1/141a-Assignment2/README.md

 4. delete the original buffer
 5. set your internal buffer pointer to your buffer

+> NOTE: The need to expand/grow your buffer can happen in a few ways.
+Someone might want to "append" characters to a `String`, which will cause the buffer to grow, and new characters appended.
+A different behavior might occur if someone tries to "insert" characters into an existing string.
+While the buffer may still expand, the underlying data in the buffer may be _logically_ split.
+Characters before the insertion point will remain unchanged.
+New characters will be inserted at the insertion point.
+And finally, characters after the insertion point may be shifted to the right.
+A similar set of operations may occur if someone chooses to delete a span of characters in the middle of a `String`.
+How can your `BufferManager` make these operations easier for the `String` class?

 ---

 ### Part 5. -- Testing your Buffer Manager class implementation

 See?
 Building a basic buffer manager class isn't all that hard.
 But making it run fast, and ensuring that uses memory efficiently takes considerably more effort.
 Finding the right balance between memory usage and performance can be a challenge.
 In order to test your memory utilization and performance, you must write your own tests.

-To help you, we've added two extra functions in the Testable class:
+> Although building the `String` class doesn't need to happen until next week, you might consider starting one now, to give yourself a way to test your `BufferManager` class more easily.
+It's up to you, as it's not required this week.

 Still - no self-respecting engineer would consider the job done unless they had also provided a complete set of tests to ensure that the solution worked as designed.
 Well, we've already provided a basic testing harness for you, contained in the Testable.hpp file.

 > It is up to you to fully implement the tests for the `Buffer Manager` class.
+We have provided a copy of the simple, `Testable` class for this purpose.
+You might also consider using the excellent and widely used google testing framework (gtest).

 ## Grading